ganeshthanga/microsoft-devops-workshop/04_pipelines/01_helm/02_reading_charts.md

 `helm update --install <release name> <chart directory / repo chart> -f <values overrides>`

 ### Installing with default Values
-`helm update --install favorite-beer-redis stable/redis`
+`helm update --install ha-redis stable/redis`

 ### Installing with Custom Values

 You can copy the values.yaml from the chart repo to a local file called, `local-redis-values.yml`, and make customizations.
 Your values will be merged with the default values, prior to the interpolation step.

-`helm update --install favorite-beer-redis stable/redis -f local-redis-values.yml`
+`helm update --install ha-redis stable/redis -f local-redis-values.yml`